-FORMERLY: 4.2.8, 4.2.9, 5.3.14, 5.3.15, 9.3.14, 9.3.15
+REVISION(S): 02/05/08 FORMERLY: 4.2.8, 4.2.9, 5.3.14, 5.3.15, 9.3.14, 9.3.15

-MILITARY LEAVE 6.545
+MILITARY LEAVE

-I. Military leave shall be granted to an employee who is required to serve in the armed forces of the United States or of the state of Florida in fulfillment of obligations incurred under the Selective Service Laws or because of membership in the reserves of the armed forces or the National Guard.
+- I. Military leave shall be granted to an employee who is required to serve in the armed forces of the United States or of the state of Florida in fulfillment of obligations incurred under the Selective Service Laws or because of membership in the reserves of the armed forces or the National Guard. - II.

-- II.
 An employee granted military leave for extended active duty shall, upon the completion of the tour of duty, be returned to employment without prejudice, provided that an application for re-employment is filed within six (6) months following the discharge date or release from active military duty.
 Following receipt of the application for re-employment, the School Board shall have a reasonable time, not to exceed six (6) months, to assign the employee to duty in the same or similar position he/she left in the District. - III.
-Compensation allowed during military leave shall not exceed seventeen (17) working days as provided in Section 115.07, Florida Statutes. - IV.
+Compensation allowed during military leave for reserve or guard training may not exceed 240 working hours in any one annual period, as provided in section 115.07, Florida Statutes.
+For purposes of this rule, "any one annual period" shall be defined as the fiscal year of the School Board. - IV.
 Extended Active Duty During National/Regional Emergency - A. District employees who are reserve members of the armed forces or National Guard shall be granted benefits as stated below, provided the following conditions are met: - 1.
 The appropriate federal or state authority has declared a national or regional emergency. - 2.
-The employee called to active duty provides a copy of his or her official orders for active duty. - 3.
-The period of active duty exceeds seventeen (17) working days.
+The employee called to active duty provides a copy of his or her official orders for active duty. - B. Salary - 1.
+For the first thirty (30) days of active duty, the employee shall receive all District salary and benefits regardless of compensation received from the active duty service.